websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/advanced-patching-for-dxp-7-2/custom-code-and-patch-compatibility.md

 ## Handling Collisions Between Patches and Custom Plugins

 Some patches update files you might have customized via a plugin.
-The `list-collisions` command lists  JSP file differences (collisions) in OSGi fragment bundles:
+The `list-collisions` command returns JSP file differences (collisions) in OSGi fragment bundles:

 ```bash
 ./patching-tool.sh list-collisions